 Keep tightening the handle until the dent is gone.

-Step 4: Tap down high areas.
+Tap down high areas.
 Using tools designed for the job, such as special hammers and taps, tap down any ridges or high areas around the dent.

-Step 5: Repeat as necessary.
+Repeat as necessary.
 Repeat the steps above as necessary until the dent is removed and the body of the car is smooth.

-Step 6: Clean up glue.
+Clean up glue.
 Using a cleaning solution, remove any glue once the dent is removed.

-Step 1: Lubricate the plunger.
+Lubricate the plunger.
 Apply petroleum jelly around the edge of the plunger to act as a lubricant.

-Step 2: Apply the plunger.
+Apply the plunger.
 Place the plunger against the dented area and gently press in to form a tight seal.

+Pop out the dent dent.
+Pull the plunger away from the body of the car.
 The suction from the plunger should pull the body of the car out along with the suction, hopefully removing the dent.

-Repeat if necessary.
+Repeat as necessary.

 Using alternating heat and cold, you can coax the dent into popping out on its own.
 The rapid change in temperature through the natural expansion and contraction of the material can help fix a dent to your vehicle.

-Step 1: Apply heat.
+Apply heat.
 Using a device such as a hair dryer or heat gun, apply heat to the dented area.